BlazingPitchforks/Blazing-Pitchfork-Translations/README.md

 This would replace in game the word Yes with I I!

+# To Test Translations In Game
+Navigate to the following directory:
+Windows: C:\Users\USERNAME\AppData\LocalLow\Not Enough Games\Blazing Pitchforks\LanguageFiles
+Mac: blah
+Linux/Steam OS: blah

+Then copy your new language file into that directory, make sure it has a custom name e.g TestLanguage.
+Relaunch/Launch the game then go to Options>General then change the language dropdown to your custom test language.

 # Note:
 All In Game Text Use The Language.txt File For Steam Requirements Please Make Edit's To The Global File.
 If You Wish To Translate A Steam Store Page Feel Free To Send Us An Email At contact@blazingpitchforks.com For More Info.